 Renewable Energy Generation and Transmission

-With renewable energy projects posing challenging demands for new or improved transmission facilities, clients benefit from Morgan Lewis’ extensive background in all aspects of planning, siting, permitting, and constructing more than 25 transmission projects.
-We have facilitated transmission developments serving wind generation in the West and Midwest and hydropower in the Pacific Northwest.
+With renewable energy projects posing challenging demands for new or improved transmission facilities, clients benefit from Morgan Lewis’s extensive background in all aspects of planning, siting, permitting, and constructing numerous transmission projects.
 The firm also has participated in the development of independent system operators, helped negotiate and implement joint ownership agreements, and handled issues related to generator interconnections.
-Our attorneys also have extensively represented energy clients in matters before the Federal Energy Regulatory Commission (FERC), state public service commissions, and state and federal courts.
+Our lawyers have extensively represented energy clients in matters before the U.S. Federal Energy Regulatory Commission (FERC), state public service commissions, and the courts.

 Power Purchase Agreements and Renewable Energy Transactions

-Morgan Lewis’ attorneys draft critical power purchase agreements and have experience that includes assisting a Southern utility in negotiating one of the largest photovoltaic power purchase agreements in the country.
-Morgan Lewis also has represented developers and manufacturers on large solar generation projects in the West, assisted generators in selling the electricity to utilities, and represented clients in renewable energy credit purchase agreements.
+Morgan Lewis’s lawyers draft critical power purchase agreements and have experience that includes assisting a utility in the southern United States negotiate one of the largest photovoltaic power purchase agreements in the country.
+Morgan Lewis also has represented developers and manufacturers on large solar generation projects in the western United States, assisted generators in selling the electricity to utilities, and represented clients in renewable energy credit purchase agreements.

 With the development of structured markets driving significant energy industry litigation, Morgan Lewis represents both buyers and sellers of power in disputes under bilateral purchase agreements.
-These representations can involve arbitrations, court proceedings, agency proceedings, or a combination.
+These representations can involve arbitrations, court proceedings, or agency proceedings, or a combination of any of them.

-Morgan Lewis’s interdisciplinary Clean Technology team of attorneys—including those from business and finance, energy, environment, litigation, real estate, labor and employment, tax, and intellectual property—serves the full range of needs of energy companies involved in producing clean power and developing energy-efficient technologies.
-Our attorneys analyze company business models and advise on the best potential sources of capital and financing, and they commonly introduce promising entrepreneurial clients to venture capitalists.
+Morgan Lewis’s Clean Technology team—including lawyers from our Business and Finance, Energy, Environment, Litigation, Real Estate, Labor and Employment, Tax, and Intellectual Property practices—serves the full range of needs of energy companies involved in producing clean power and developing energy-efficient technologies.
+Our lawyers analyze company business models and advise on the best potential sources of capital and financing, and they commonly introduce promising entrepreneurial clients to venture capitalists.
 With new legislation and funding opportunities continuously being created, we work with clean technology clients to chart the best course of action for their companies.

 Real Estate and Land Use

-Our attorneys are well-positioned to assist renewable energy enterprises that require large parcels of land—solar and wind generation, for example—to handle an array of land-use, rights-of-way, environmental, and transactional issues that can cut across multiple jurisdictions.
+Our lawyers are well positioned to assist renewable energy enterprises that require large parcels of land—solar and wind generation, for example—to handle an array of land-use, right-of-way, environmental, and transactional issues that can cut across multiple jurisdictions.
 We can also assist clients in regions where governments seek to require planners or project developers to assess the potential climate change impacts of proposed industrial, residential, and transportation projects, or where new building codes and energy efficiency standards are in play.
-To secure project approvals, Morgan Lewis offers environmental, real estate, and land use attorneys, including those with high-level government backgrounds.
+To secure project approvals, Morgan Lewis offers environmental, real estate, and land use lawyers, including those with high-level government backgrounds.
 The firm’s lawyers have guided highly controversial developments to fruition across the United States, successfully navigating some of the strictest regulatory structures in the nation, such as those in California.
-We develop an overall plan to secure development entitlements and manage the permitting and environmental review process to maximize the client’s competitive position.
+We develop an overall plan to secure development entitlements and manage the permitting and environmental review process to maximize each client’s competitive position.

-Morgan Lewis facilitates its clients’ land use plans while navigating the entire suite of applicable laws.
-These include the Coastal Zone Management Act, which if not properly followed allows a state to effectively veto a federally permitted project, and the Endangered Species Act (ESA), which likewise can halt a project.
-Our attorneys represent clients in obtaining dredge and fill Clean Water Act (CWA) section 404 permits from the U.S. Army Corps of Engineers, and assist in developing the closely related environmental impact analyses conducted pursuant to the National Environmental Policy Act (NEPA) and state counterparts such as the California Environmental Quality Act.
+Morgan Lewis facilitates its clients’ land-use plans while navigating the entire suite of applicable laws.
+These include such U.S. laws as the Coastal Zone Management Act, which if not properly followed allows a state to effectively veto a federally permitted project, and the Endangered Species Act (ESA), which likewise can halt a project.
+Our lawyers represent clients in obtaining dredge and fill Clean Water Act (CWA) section 404 permits from the U.S. Army Corps of Engineers, and assist in developing the closely related environmental impact analyses conducted pursuant to the National Environmental Policy Act (NEPA) and state counterparts such as the California Environmental Quality Act.

 The firm commonly deals with agencies at all levels of government, including the U.S. Bureau of Land Management, the U.S. Fish and Wildlife Service, the California Regional Water Quality Control Boards, state environmental permitting agencies, and historic preservation agencies.
-Our attorneys have represented energy companies in assembling tens of thousands of acres of land to facilitate wind, solar, or hybrid projects, and they also have assisted in obtaining rights-of-way or other discretionary entitlements for renewable generation sited on both federal lands and private land under various state jurisdictions, including wind projects generating more than 1,000 MW.
+Our lawyers have represented energy companies in assembling tens of thousands of acres of land to facilitate wind, solar, or hybrid projects, and they also have assisted in obtaining rights-of-way or other discretionary entitlements for renewable generation sited on both federal lands and private land under various state jurisdictions, including wind projects.
 This work has included conducting analyses of right-of-way permits pursuant to NEPA, as well as related reviews under the ESA, CWA, and state and federal historic preservation laws.

-In an era of heightened competition—one in which public sources of funding for renewable energy, clean technology, and other low-carbon technologies have become increasingly prominent—we are able to help businesses in the particularly vital area of protecting their intellectual property.
+In an era of heightened competition—one in which public sources of funding for renewable energy, clean technology, and other low-carbon technologies also may play a prominent role—we are able to help businesses in the particularly vital area of protecting their intellectual property.
 Morgan Lewis’s Intellectual Property team includes patent litigators and professionals with technical knowledge in chemical, electrical, and mechanical engineering, and an array of other relevant fields.

 Climate change presents a potentially new set of risk calculations for both emerging and mature companies with respect to business-specific coverage or threats to infrastructure, transportation, and business continuity.
 Morgan Lewis’s Insurance Recovery Practice assists businesses in tailoring coverage to their particular needs and in securing clients’ rightful insurance assets when disputes arise.
 In the energy sector alone, the firm has obtained more than $1.5 billion in recoveries for energy industry and utility clients.

 Morgan Lewis represented a large power producer facing potential liability as a consequence of climate change–related litigation brought in the aftermath of Hurricane Katrina, and successfully preserved the company’s insurance assets in the event any liability was ever found.
-The firm’s insurance recovery attorneys routinely counsel companies, including smaller businesses, on coverage issues, including those involving business risks and interruptions, and property damage.
+The firm’s Insurance Recovery lawyers routinely counsel companies, including smaller businesses, on coverage issues, including those involving business risks and interruptions, and property damage.